ehsanlotfi/AI-notes/bot-detection3.md

 - **Community Feature ( DANMF )**
   - Generate graph with `neighbor.following` and `neighbor.following`
   - 128-dim Community Vector [0.8,0.1,0.05,0.05]
-      - why 128-dim
-         - Standard in Graph Embedding: The number 128 is the "sweet spot" in graph learning, preserving community structure complexity while preventing memory overflow or overfitting.
-         - DANMF Inner Mechanism (Latent Communities): In the DANMF algorithm, 128 represents the number of latent communities in the network, defining the degree of each user's belonging to               these clusters.
-         - Alignment with Attention Architecture: This 128-dimensional vector serves as a sufficient input for the linear layer to extract the best features, ultimately providing the                       structural features needed to build the model's final 160-dimensional vector.

 -  `✅ Anti-Mimic Feature ( Z-score normalization and MLP )`
    -  Semantic Mimicry Features